mritunjaysharma394/vowpal-wiki/Tutorial.md

     git clone git://github.com/JohnLangford/vowpal_wabbit.git

-Now we compile.
+Now we compile:

     cd vowpal_wabbit
     make

-This should "just work", at least on Linux and OSX, and plausibly on any POSIX platform.
+This should "just work", at least on Linux and OS-X, and plausibly on any POSIX platform.
 If it fails, you most likely need to install the boost program options headers and library.

 Boost installation on Debian/Linux distributions:

     sudo apt-get install libboost-program-options-dev

-Boost installation on Mac OSX is a little bit more involved:
+Boost installation on Mac OS-X is a little bit more involved:

   1. Download the source from [[http://sourceforge.net/projects/boost/files/boost/1.50.0/]]
   2. Execute the shell script with `sudo ./bootstrap.sh`
   3. Next run the command `sudo ./bjam --layout=tagged install`
   4. You should be good to go

-Test the newly built vw executable:
+Now test the newly built vw executable:

     make test